Date of event:

 - Summarize current literature regarding culture in clinical supervision through webinar discussion.

-- Describe clinical supervision models/techniques, assessments, that infuse diversity to enhance the supervisory relationship.
+- Describe clinical supervision models/techniques, and assessments, that infuse diversity to enhance the supervisory relationship.

 - Apply cultural clinical supervision models/techniques through three case studies during the webinar.